syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img5.png" Caption="Chart"%}

-Refer [Data Markers](Data-Markers.html) section to know more about the options available to customize it.
+Refer to the [Data Markers](Data-Markers.html) section to know more about the options available to customize it.

 ## Enable Legend

-You can enable or disable legend using *visible* option in **legend**.
+You can enable or disable the legend by using the *visible* option in **legend**.
 By default, it is enabled in chart.

 {% highlight js %}